[UPDATE (May 7th) – Creative Cloud is out and now shipping with CS6.]

 As implied, this model of software is going to be a significant change because it means Adobe’s engineering teams can improve the applications more frequently, and as they come up with new ideas, they can put them in the app and you can get them, not just once a year.

 Overall with Creative Cloud, they’re changing how they provide software from the traditional desktop model now to devices and also to the cloud.
 Twenty-one years ago they started with point products like Photoshop or Dreamweaver you could get individually, and then they added the Creative Suite bundling, and that was a great breakthrough for creative software and how you can acquire it, and this now is the most popular creative software in the world.
 Now their next step is moving to Creative Cloud, and it’s going to be a whole new way people can interact with the software.

 So as Adobe says, “this is a great new adventure for us, and there’s a ton of innovation ahead for us, so it’s going to be a very exciting time.”

 Availability and Pricing

 The touch applications are going to be available on the Android market in November, along with a beta of Creative Cloud so testers can immediately start using the storage and the synchronization with those applications.
-Then full Creative Cloud membership is going to be available next year – perhaps in conjunction with the release of CS6.
+Then full Creative Cloud membership is going to be available next year – likely with the release of CS6.
 Adobe says the Creative Cloud is going to be attractively priced, and they’ll be announcing pricing in November as well, so we’ll learn more about that soon.
-In the meantime, you can read more in the Creative Cloud FAQ – or express your view: what do you think about this optional new model?
+In the meantime, you can read more in the Creative Cloud FAQ – or express your view: what do you think about this new model?